 Members commenced discussion on possible models for forming the Legislative Council by universal suffrage at the meeting on 22.9.2006.
-Members agreed that the ultimate aim of electing all the members of Legislative Council by universal suffrage in the light of the actual situation in the HKSAR and in accordance with the principle of gradual and orderly progress, as stipulated in the Basic Law, must be attained.
+Members agreed that the ultimate aim of electing all the members of Legislative Council by universal suffrage in accordance with the actual situation in the HKSAR and the principle of gradual and orderly progress, as stipulated in the Basic Law, must be attained.

-Members discussed three possible models for forming LegCo by universal suffrage:
+Members discussed the following three possible models for forming Legislative Council by universal suffrage:

-- (a) to return all seats by GCs through direct elections; - (b) to return seats by GCs through direct elections; the FC seats would not be returned by the existing election method; and - (c) a bicameral system.
+- (a) to return all seats by geographical constituencies (GCs) through direct elections; - (b) to return seats by GCs through direct elections; the functional constituency (FC) seats would not be returned by the existing election method; and - (c) a bicameral system.

-Members also discussed whether, in the process of attaining the ultimate aim of forming the LegCo by universal suffrage, transitional arrangements should be put in place.
+Members also discussed whether, in the process of attaining the ultimate aim of forming the Legislative Council by universal suffrage, transitional arrangements should be put in place.

-Members agreed to continue to examine the various options and to discuss in more detail proposals put forward by different groups and individuals (including members of the Committee).
+Members agreed to continue to examine various models for universal suffrage and to discuss in more detail proposals put forward by different groups and individuals (including members of the Committee).

-The Secretariat organized a workshop on 6.11.2006 to facilitate members' further discussion on possible models for forming the Legislative Council by universal suffrage.
-Sir David Akers-Jones of BPF, Mrs Regina Ip of Savantas Policy Institute, and three Members, namely Mr Chan Chungbun, Bunny, The Hon Lee Cheuk-yan and Prof Cheng Kwok-hon, Leonard, were invited to give presentations.
+On 6.11.2006, the Secretariat organized a workshop to facilitate discussion members' further possible models for forming the Legislative Council by universal suffrage.
+Sir David Akers-Jones of BPF, Mrs Regina Ip of Savantas Policy Institute, and three members, namely Mr Chan Chung-bun, Bunny, The Hon Lee Cheuk-yan and Prof Cheng Kwok-hon, Leonard, were invited to give presentations.

-At the meeting on 23.11.2006, Members further discussed possible models for forming the Legislative Council by universal suffrage.
+At the meeting on 23.11.2006, the Committee further discussed possible models for forming the Legislative Council by universal suffrage.